 *All the above costs are for guidance purposes only and are subject to change as set by the government

-Mortgages are now available in Turkey please ask for current details.
+Mortgages are now available in Turkey please ask our agent for current details.